DEIB-GECO/simsearch/docs/_sources/index.rst.txt

 Support
 ----------

-- Issue Tracker: github.com/DEIB-GECO/simsearch/issues
+- Issue Tracker: `<github.com/DEIB-GECO/simsearch-app/issues>`_
-- Source Code: github.com/DEIB-GECO/simsearch
+- Source Code: `<github.com/DEIB-GECO/simsearch-app>`_

 License
 -------

-SimSearch IGB plugin and its documentation are freely available for non-commercial use as open source project under Apache License 2.0 in the GitHub platform at https://github.com/DEIB-GECO/simsearch/.
+The SimSearch IGB App and its documentation are freely available for non-commercial use.